Loft insulation could reduce your energy bills by up to £315 per year, depending on your home.

-If you do already have some insulation in your loft but it falls short of the recommended 270mm, then you could make further savings on your energy bills by topping it up.
+If you already have some loft insulation but less than the recommended 270mm, then you could save more on your energy bills by topping it up.

 Lofts are usually cheaper and easier to insulate than roofs.
 But if your loft has been converted into living space, you'll have to insulate the roof itself.

-One reason some people don’t insulate their loft is because they want to use it for storage and the required 270mm of insulation material over the joists would make it impossible to lay boards on top.
+One reason some people don’t insulate their loft is because they want to use it for storage.
+The required 270mm of insulation material over the joists would make it impossible to lay boards on top.

 Either way, make sure you don’t squash the mineral wool when you fit the boards on top.
 If you do, this will reduce its insulation properties.

-The (EPC) you get when you buy a home shows an overall energy-efficiency rating for your home.
-This ranges from A (the most energy efficient) to G (the worst).
-It also gives advice on how to cut carbon emissions and fuel bills by making home improvements.
+The (EPC) you get when you buy a home shows its overall energy-efficiency rating.
+This ranges from A (the most energy-efficient) to G (the least).
+It also gives advice on how to cut your carbon emissions and fuel bills.

-Fitting insulation is an effective way of raising your home’s energy-efficiency rating.
-If your home isn’t insulated, the EPC will recommend the type and level of insulation required for maximum efficiency.
+Insulation is a good way of improving your home’s EPC.
+If your home isn’t insulated, the EPC will recommend the type and amount of insulation required for maximum efficiency.